ankithakmb/Genome-Annotation-Course/README.md

-# Genome Annotation Course
+# Genome and Transcriptome Assembly Course 🧬🌱

 This repository contains resources, code, and materials for the genome annotation module.

 ## Overview

-This repository contains all files, scripts, and documentation associated with the Genome Annotation Course.
+This repository contains all files, scripts, and documentation associated with the Genome and Transcriptome Assembly Course.
 The primary objective of this course is to perform genome and transcriptome analysis, from raw sequencing reads to assembly evaluation and comparative genomics.

 ---

 ## Sample Description

-For this module, the **Ice-1 Arabidopsis thaliana accession** was used as the sample for analysis.
+The **Ice-1 Arabidopsis thaliana accession** was used as the sample for analysis.

 **References:**